Chicago Medical Abortion

 On September 28, 2000, the U.S. Food and Drug Administration approved Mifepristone for use in medical abortions.
 It works by blocking the action of progesterone, a hormone needed to maintain pregnancy.
 Blocking progesterone stops the pregnancy from growing.
 After a patient’s pregnancy is verified by ultrasound, Mifepristone is taken by mouth at the clinic.

 What is Misoprostol (Cytotec)?

 Misoprostol is a drug that makes the uterus cramp and causes bleeding to expel the pregnancy (miscarriage).
-It is taken at home 48 hours after you receive the RU-486 pill at the clinic.
-With a medical abortion, women sometimes have stronger cramping and heavier bleeding than with a period.
-Bleeding and spotting usually lasts 9-16 days.
+It is taken at home, by mouth, 48 hours after you receive the Mifepristone pill at the clinic.
+In typical cases, a miscarriage occurs within 24 hours.

 When should I not have a medical abortion?